henoriega/FOLPS-nu/README.md

 # FOLPSν
 FOLPSν is a Python code that computes the galaxy redshift space power spectrum for cosmologies containing massive neutrinos.
-The code combines analytical modeling and numerical methods based on the FFTLog formalism to speed up the calculations of loop integrals.
+The code combines analytical modeling and numerical methods based on the FFTLog formalism. <!-- to speed up the calculations of loop integrals. -->

 [![arXiv](https://img.shields.io/badge/arXiv-2208.02791-red)](https://arxiv.org/abs/2208.02791)